Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 I hope everyone was able to take a break to recharge over the summer months.
 Autumn is a great time to refresh and re-focus our energy towards all the activities ahead.
 In fact, with everyone heading back to school, and summer vacations behind us, September can feel as much like starting a new year as January does.

 September is a great time to kick off some important lung health research!
 The ORCS Research Grants and Fellowship Awards support research and graduate study by health-care providers in the field of respiratory care.
-Approved by The Lung Association Board of Directors in June, $83,500 has been invested in three research grants lead by principal investigators: Darlene Reid, Sylvia Rinaldi and Marla Beauchamp, and four Fellowship Awards going to Sachi O’Hoski, Christina McMillan Boyles, Kenneth Wu and Sylvia Rinaldi.
+Approved by the Lung Health Foundation Board of Directors in June, $83,500 has been invested in three research grants lead by principal investigators: Darlene Reid, Sylvia Rinaldi and Marla Beauchamp, and four Fellowship Awards going to Sachi O’Hoski, Christina McMillan Boyles, Kenneth Wu and Sylvia Rinaldi.
 Congratulations to all and good luck with your ongoing efforts to improve lung health for Ontarians!

 The Regional Planning Committees of the ORCS have planned six educational events across the province for September to November.
 Topics include COPD Management, pre-school asthma, non-fatal drowning, marijuana and lung health and many more.
 Click here to find out more about the regional education events.

-The Lung Association is once again hosting its biennial Tuberculosis Conference at the Chelsea Hotel November 20 – 21 with optional preconference sessions November 19 at Toronto Public Health.
+The Lung Health Foundation is once again hosting its biennial Tuberculosis Conference at the Chelsea Hotel November 20 – 21 with optional preconference sessions November 19 at Toronto Public Health.
 This conference is particularly relevant for health and social service professionals and others working with populations at high risk of TB in such fields as medicine, nursing, public health, community health, infection control, institutional health, communicable disease and correctional services.
 For more information or to register, visit: http://lungontario.ca/for-health-professionals/educational-opportunities/tb-conference/

 And you’ve probably by now heard about Member 365, the new ORCS and OTS membership portal that launched last year.
 The new portal is a system that puts membership management, communications and events all in one place.
 If you haven’t already set up your profile, please visit http://lungontario.ca/for-health-professionals/ontario-respiratory-care-society/ today!
 And, if you haven’t renewed your ORCS membership yet, renew today: http://lungontario.ca/for-health-professionals/ontario-respiratory-care-society/.
 Members receive a significant discount on the Better Breathing Conference registration.